mpyne-navy/dsb-report/dsb-report.md

 fourth-generation language, such as the New Jersey Motor Vehicle Registration System, have been unsuccessful.

-### *DoD Management of Ada* {#dod-management-of-ada .unnumbered}
+### *DoD Management of Ada*

-### Only top DoD management can sustain a policy and program for incurring the costs and risk of early DoD use of Ada. {#only-top-dod-management-can-sustain-a-policy-and-program-for-incurring-the-costs-and-risk-of-early-dod-use-of-ada. .unnumbered}
+### Only top DoD management can sustain a policy and program for incurring the costs and risk of early DoD use of Ada.

 Contractors incurring the up-front costs must have assurance that investment in Ada tooling will pay off.
 Programs must plan for long-range cost and quality improvements.

-### The Ada Joint Program Office (AJPO) is the DoD’s focal point for policy and coordination of Ada standardization, validation, and language control; it has done a commendable job in achieving its technical objectives. {#the-ada-joint-program-office-ajpo-is-the-dods-focal-point-for-policy-and-coordination-of-ada-standardization-validation-and-language-control-it-has-done-a-commendable-job-in-achieving-its-technical-objectives. .unnumbered}
+### The Ada Joint Program Office (AJPO) is the DoD’s focal point for policy and coordination of Ada standardization, validation, and language control; it has done a commendable job in achieving its technical objectives.

 The AJPO has maintained a stable language definition.
 It has defined a comprehensive validation suite of language conformity tests.
 Note that